Reviews

 - The icons include a lightbulb, a question mark, a hand, a gear, and two silhouetted figures.

+- The slide uses a coordinated color palette, with colors from the pipe diagram matched with the output sections and icons.
 The simplicity and symmetry of the slide provide a clear visualization of how one input can lead to varied outcomes.
 The use of different colors and icons effectively distinguishes each output.

 Use Cases